uber-web/math.gl/modules/polygon/docs/api-reference/clip-polygon.md

 Arguments:

 - `positions` (Array|TypedArray) - a flat array of the vertex positions that define the polygon.
-The first vertex and the last vertex must be identical.
 - `bbox` (Array) - the bounding box, in `[minX, minY, maxX, maxY]`
 - `options` (Object, optional)
   + `size` (Number) - the number of elements in each vertex.
 Size `2` will interpret `positions` as `[x0, y0, x1, y1, ...]` and size `3` will interpret `positions` as `[x0, y0, z0, x1, y1, z1, ...]`.
 Default `2`.